 Special Educational Needs and Disability (SEND)

-The Government is reforming how services are organised and delivered for children with SEN and disability in England.
+Assessments, planning and services for children with SEN and disability in England are changing.

 Influencing policy in Northern Ireland, Scotland and Wales